PabloMarzoa/pm-modal/README.md

 ### PmModalService: all you need

-The PmModalService has all the method you can use:
+The PmModalService has all the methods you can use:

-* Create: to add a new modal.
+* Create: adds a new modal.
-* DismissCurrent: to dismiss current modal.
+* DismissCurrent: dismisses current modal.
-* DismissAll: to clear the modal list.
+* DismissAll: clears the modal list.
 * GetCurrentPayload: returns the payload of the current modal.
-You can use it in the component inserted.
+You can use it in the inserted component.
 * Next: shows next modal.
 * Previous: shows previous modal.
 * Dispose: returns the modals collection.